-Though results are immediately visible following a procedure, desired results typically require between four to six individual microdermabrasion sessions depending on your specific skin conditions and following consultation with your dermatologist.
-Skin with more severe photodamage or other skin conditions may require upwards of 16 treatments.
+Although results are immediately visible following a procedure, desired results typically require between four to six individual microdermabrasion sessions depending on your specific skin condition.
+Those with severe photodamage or other skin conditions may require upwards of 16 treatments.

-Microdermabrasion results in immediate and mild, but clinically significant, improvements to the skin following treatment.
-Beneficial results may be amplified by combining microdermabrasion with topical retinoids.
-In addition to a reduction in wrinkles, fine lines, skin dullness, large pores and pigmentation, skin is left brighter and less yellow following multiple treatments.
+Microdermabrasion results in immediate and mild, but clinically significant improvements to the skin following treatment.
+Beneficial results may be increased by combining microdermabrasion with topical retinoids.
+In addition to a reduction in wrinkles, fine lines, skin dullness, large pores and pigmentation, your skin’s complexion is left brighter and less sallow, or yellow, following multiple treatments.